Inowłódz: History

 In the late 19th century, Inowłódz became a spa, popular among residents of Łódź and Warsaw.
 In 1884, a spa center with guest houses and bath was opened by Bernard Birenzweig, and among the visitors was Julian Tuwim, who liked to come here for the summer vacation.
 The development of the Inowłódz spa ended during World War I, when the village found itself on the frontline in December 1914, and was almost completely destroyed, together with the bridge over the Pilica.
 In the Second Polish Republic, Inowłódz belonged to Łódź Voivodeship, and in 1939 (see Invasion of Poland), the area of the village once again saw heavy fighting, between the Wehrmacht, advancing towards Warsaw, and the Polish Prusy Army.
-In early 1940, the unit of Major Henryk Dobrzanski operated here, the symbolic tomb of Dobrzanski is 5 kilometers from Inowłódz.
+In early 1940, the unit of Major Henryk Dobrzański operated here, the symbolic tomb of Dobrzański is 5 kilometers from Inowłódz.

 Sights

-The history of Roman Catholic church of Saint Giles probably dates back to the year 1082.
+The history of the Roman Catholic church of Saint Giles probably dates back to the year 1082.
 Most likely however, the church was founded during the reign of Boleslaw Krzywousty, in the 1130s.
 At the same time, a fortified monastery of Benedictine nuns was built by the church.
 The monastery was destroyed in 1241, during the Mongol invasion of Poland.
 In 1520, the church of St. Michael was built, which brought about the decline of the Saint Giles church.
 In 1790, the ancient church was renovated, but three years later, it was ransacked by Prussian soldiers, and turned into a grain storage.
 The Saint Giles church was completely renovated in the Second Polish Republic, on initiative of President Ignacy Mościcki.
 First service took place on November 1, 1938.